ballet/predict-life-outcomes/README.md

 If you think a question might have been answered before, check out the [Ballet FAQ](https://ballet.github.io/ballet/faq.html).

-If you think you found a bug with Ballet, please [open an issue](https://github.com/ballet/ballet/issues/new) and mention that you are working on the ballet-fragile-families project.
+If you think you found a bug with Ballet, please [open an issue](https://github.com/ballet/ballet/issues/new) and mention that you are working on the predict-life-outcomes project.

 ## Additional resources